ansys/pyensight/doc/source/user_guide/object_api.rst

     p.setattrs(dict(DESCRIPTION="HELLO"))

-Attribute names may be specified using string names or enums.
+Attribute names may be specified using string names or enumerations.
 There are multiple interfaces to get or set attributes.
 You can use the ``attrinfo()`` or ``attrtree()`` method to access detailed information about an attribute.
 Descriptions of attributes are available in multiple languages, which can be selected via the :samp:`session.language`